Imperial Castle > Deep Well and Sinwell Tower

 The tower was named after its cylindrical form: “sinwell” in Middle High German means approximately “extremely round”.
 The slender tower made of neatly constructed rectangular rusticated ashlars, was raised in the course of major alterations to the castle in the 1560s by a further floor with a pavilion roof surmounted by a pointed helm.
 The new helm with a complex wooden support construction inside replaced the original which had four oriels like that of the "Luginsland" put up by the city in 1377.

+The Sinwell Tower served as a "keep", in other words it was primarily built for status and defence purposes, and probably functioned mainly as an optical deterrent.
+Because of its considerable height, attackers could be detected quickly.
 With its massive construction and an entrance which was originally half-way up the tower, it was predestined for use as a repository, as a treasury or a prison.
 In spite of its exposed position, the round tower with its wooden roof construction was one of the few castle buildings to survive the bombing of Nuremberg.
 The present entrance is through an extension on the north side; the wooden staircase inside which leads to the platform probably dates from the 18th or 19th century.